There's strength in numbers

 Registering with Camelot

-If you’re planning on playing online, the syndicate manager will need to register online and list themselves as the syndicate manager.
-If the syndicate manager already has a National Lottery account, they will need to use this personal account to play the syndicate’s lines.
-They just need to remember to update their status within the settings by clicking the syndicate manager box.
+If you're planning on playing online, the syndicate manager will need to register online and list themselves as the syndicate manager.
+If the syndicate manager already has a National Lottery account, they should use their existing account to play the syndicate's lines.
+They can update their status to syndicate manager within their account settings.
+Only one account per player is permitted, so if you have an account, you should not set up a new account for syndicate play.

 Your syndicate agreement